From the historical and fascinating Italian region of Venice

 - Aniello Pascarella, aged 1, who landed in America, in 1902

-- Alessandro Pascarella, aged 18, who emigrated to the United States from Certano, Italy, in 1910
+- Alessandro Pascarella, aged 18, who immigrated to the United States from Certano, Italy, in 1910

-- Angela Pascarella, aged 21, who emigrated to the United States from Maddaloria, Italy, in 1911
+- Angela Pascarella, aged 21, who immigrated to the United States from Maddaloria, Italy, in 1911

 - Amelia Pascarella, aged 9, who settled in America from Terracine, Italy, in 1912

-- Angelo Pascarella, aged 22, who emigrated to America from Mmaddaloni, Italy, in 1914
+- Angelo Pascarella, aged 22, who immigrated to America from Mmaddaloni, Italy, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)